BitlyTwiser/torMonger/README.md

 # torMonger
 - A recursive Tor network crawler

+## Tor:
+- For this application to function, open does need to have Tor installed.
+- for linux (debian/ubuntu, or any distro using apt) ```sudo apt install tor```
+- When starting the application, you can select the given port to match what exists within your torrc configuration file.
+- ```sudo vim /etc/tor/torrc```
+- Then run tor from the cli (or tor browser) and connect
+- ```tor```
+- You can now run torMonger using the port designated in the torrc file.
+- Validate ports and the service using netstat.
+- ```netstat -tulpn```
+- Note: The port might be set to 9050, thus you will have to account for this when running the application.

 ## Usage:
 - The torMonger application can be installed by compiling the Go binary and running the install script.
 - With the use of Go modules you can perform the installation with ```go install``` then compile the binary.